stgonzales/insta-post-scraper/README.md

 yarn install
 ```

-First you need to run the server, in the command line go to the **insta-post-scrapper** and execute
+First you need to run the server, in the command line go to the **insta-post-scrapper** folder and execute

 ```
 yarn start